Things to do in San Francisco in July 2023 include SF Bay cruises, a chance to explore Alcatraz, and a trip north to wine country.

 Read on for more information on these and other fun activities this month in SF.

-Other top events this month include the Fillmore Jazz Festival (first weekend in July), free concerts in Stern Grove Park, and the SF Marathon.
-Other highlights include the Renegade Craft Fair at Fort Mason and the Frozen Film Festival.
+Other top events this month include the SF Giants baseball, free concerts in Stern Grove Park, and the SF Marathon.
+Other highlights include the Bastille Day and the Frozen Film Festivals.

 One of the best things to do in San Francisco in July is to spend some time on the water.
-This month, you can head out on the seasonal Rocketboat ride.
-It's a 30-minute high speed adventure on the water.
+This month, you can head out on the popular bay cruise.

-You can also head out on a bay cruise.
 This 60-minute tour includes views of SF's top waterfront attractions.
 You will get the chance to cruise under the Golden Gate Bridge and around Alcatraz Island.
 Along the way, you will also learn more about SF's history and these famous attractions.
+Find tickets for this cruise.

-My final recommendation this month is to spend time on the Privateer.
+Another recommendation this month is to spend time on the Privateer.
 This smaller boat offers a more personalized cruise around the bay.
 For 90 minutes, you will be able to see and learn more about SF's attractions.
 This cruise also goes under the Golden Gate Bridge.
+Find ticket availability here.

 While you are here, you do not want to miss a visit to Alcatraz.
 It's the most popular attraction and during your visit you will see why.
 This former military and federal prison was home to many infamous prisoners such as Al Capone and Robert "The Birdman" Stroud.
 Learn all about them on this tour of the island.